-Fierce Lab is our programme which specifically focuses on access to the festival for artists who identify African Diaspora people, South, East, and South East Asian diaspora people, Middle East and North African people.
-Artists who are ethnically diverse, and who experience racism.
+Fierce Lab is our programme which specifically focuses on access to the festival for artists who identify as being from the African diaspora, South, East, and South East Asian diaspora, Middle East and North African diaspora; artists who are ethnically diverse, and who experience racism.

-In consultation with the Diverse Actions team, and in response to many conversations with artists recently around the labour of application processes and direct competition with peers, we are piloted a different approach.
-We asked eight artists who identify African Diaspora people, South, East, and South East Asian diaspora people, Middle East and North African people, artists who are ethnically diverse, and who experience racism, whom we have deep working relationships with, and who have a strong understanding of Fierce, to personally nominate artists for the LAB programme.
+In consultation with the Diverse Actions team, and in response to many conversations with artists around the labour of application processes and direct competition with peers, we piloted a different approach.
+We asked eight artists who identify as from the African diaspora, South, East, and South East Asian diaspora, Middle East and North African diaspora; artists who are ethnically diverse, and who experience racism, with whom we have deep working relationships, and who have a strong understanding of Fierce, to personally nominate artists for the Lab programme.
 We asked them to consider the following things when they decided their nominations:

 – Artists who are at a stage in their career which means this opportunity has the potential to deeply impact their practice and growth as an artist.

 – Working in one of the following art forms; live art, experimental theatre, experimental dance, contemporary performance, performance art, experimental cabaret, art activism, social engaged practice, club performance, performance installation.